nefaspartim/ngx_http_status_code_counter/README.md

 This has only been tried on 0.8.x, not sure if it works with 0.7.x

 *   0.8.x (last tested version is 0.8.50)
+*   1.6.x (last tested version is 1.6.2 by Rogerio Goncalves)

 Todo
 ====

 * Figure out how to write some tests for this.
-I don't even
-* Figure out how to store the count array better.
-Dynamic arrays in pure C are painful :-(
+* Add hit/miss/bypass proxy cache counters

 Author
 =======